pvdz/zeparser3/README.md

 11                   Run as close to the rules as of ES11 / ES2020 as possible

---min                Given a broken input, brute force minify the input while maintaining the same error message --babel              Output a Babel compatible AST --babel-test         Compare the `--babel` output to the actual output of Babel on same input --test-node          Compile input in a `Function()` and report whether that throws when zeparser throws
+--min                Given a broken input, brute force minify the input while maintaining the same error message --acorn              Output a Acorn compatible AST --babel              Output a Babel compatible AST --test-acorn         Compare the `--acorn` output to the actual output of Acorn on same input --test-babel         Compare the `--babel` output to the actual output of Babel on same input --test-node          Compile input in a `Function()` and report whether that throws when zeparser throws
 ```